-Our school will deal with all incidents of youth produced sexual imagery as a safeguarding concern.
+Our school will deal with all incidents as a safeguarding concern.
 We will be guided by the principle of proportionality and our primary concern will be the welfare and protection of the children involved.
 Our school may respond to incidents without involving the police in accordance with the guidelines set out in the UKCCIS- Sexting in schools and colleges: responding to incidents and safeguarding young people.

-Our school will adopt the recommended procedures regarding the law and handling incidents outlined in UKCCIS- Sexting in schools and colleges: responding to incidents and safeguarding young people and DfE guidance - Searching, screening and confiscation - January 2018.
+Our school will adopt the recommended procedures regarding the law and handling incidents outlined in UKCCIS-Sharing Nudes and Semi-Nudes; Advice for Education Settings Working with Children and Young People and DfE guidance - Searching, Screening and Confiscation.